DorothyTamYiLing/GWarrange/documents/tutorials.md

 **Visualising genome rearrangements that are captured by kmer**

-756 kmers were found to be split (_i.e._ flanking sequences mapped to different positions) when mapped to the original genomes (in mysplitk_out.txt).
+756 kmers were found to be split (_i.e._ flanking sequences mapped to different positions) when mapped to the original genomes.

 1) Plotting split kmers for visualising rearrangement boundaries